Skip to Main Content

 Wound vac machine alarms

-The therapy unit will sound a beep or an alarm if a problem occurs.
-Most alarms are due to one of the following reasons:
+The therapy unit will beep or sound an alarm if a problem occurs.
+Most alarms happen because:

-• Pump is not active or is off
+• The pump is not active or is off.

-• Low battery (always take power cord with you)
+• The battery is low (always take the power cord with you).

 Changing the canister and dressing

-The care team will usually change a full canister at the clinic.
+Your care team will usually change a full canister at your child’s clinic.
 They may teach you how to remove and replace the canister if needed.
 You may also learn how to repair leaks in the drape.

 The dressing and tubing should be changed at least once a week (or more often, depending on the wound).
 Follow your care team’s directions.
 They may suggest medicine and other ways to manage pain during dressing changes.